The Lac à Paul Project

 Arianne announces positive results regarding the use of its phosphate concentrate in advanced battery technologies, particularly lithium iron phosphate (LFP) batteries, thus expanding its opportunities beyond fertilizers.

-The governments of Quebec and Canada are adding phosphate to their respective lists of critical minerals, recognizing its strategic importance, particularly for LFP batteries.
+The governments of Quebec and Canada added phosphate to their respective lists of critical minerals, recognizing its strategic importance, particularly for LFP batteries.

 June 2024

-The company publishes positive results from its prefeasibility study for a purified phosphoric acid (PPA) production plant in the Saguenay region, aiming for a maximum annual production capacity of 350,000 tons of battery/food grade PPA.
+The company published positive results from its prefeasibility study for a purified phosphoric acid (PPA) production plant in the Saguenay region, capable of producing up to 350,000 tons of battery/food grade PPA annually.

 October 2024